Keysmash: Other languages

 Other languages may have special characters, different symbols, and such more.
 Popular instances of these characters can be found in the Turkish and German languages, specifically with special letters such as ß, Ö, Ş, Ç, Ğ, Ü, İ and ı.

 VSCO culture

-In VSCO culture, there is a variant of the standard keysmash that uses a repetitive pattern of "ksksksk" that replaces the stereotypical smashing of random keys from which keysmashing earned its name.
+In "VSCO kid" culture, there is a variant of the standard keysmash that uses a repetitive pattern of "ksksksk" that replaces the stereotypical smashing of random keys from which keysmashing earned its name.
 Generally, the usage of "ksksks" is similar to that of the usual QWERTY keysmash in that it is often used to express a form of laughter or other unidentifiable emotion.

 In 2019, the usage of "ksksks" became most commonly associated with what the internet refers to as VSCO girls, but there is evidence on Twitter which dates its usage back to 2009 among Portuguese speakers located in Brazil.
-From 2010 on, it could be found used by a growing variety of people on social media, including people from the Black, LGBT, and UK communities.
+From 2010 on, it could be found used by a growing variety of people on social media, including people from the Black, gay, and UK communities.